gitbrent/PptxGenJS/README.md

 slide.addImage({OPTIONS});
 ```

+**Image Notes**
+* SVG images are not currently supported in PowerPoint or PowerPoint Online (even when encoded into base64).
+PptxGenJS does
+properly encode and include SVG images, so they will begin showing once Microsoft adds support for this image type.
+* Using `path` to add remote images (images from a different server) is not currently supported due to browser security restrictions (a tainted canvas cannot be exported).
+Pre-encode any non-local images into base64 and pass them using `data`.

+**Animated GIF Support**
 Animated GIFs can be included in Presentations in one of two ways:
 * Using Node.js: use either `data` or `path` options (Node can encode any image into base64)
 * Client Browsers: pre-encode the gif and add it using the `data` option (encoding images into GIFs is beyond any current browser)